JonathanWilbur/mueller-report/volume1.md

-regarding the political campaign" and he had not been in contact with any Russian official "about the 2016 election, " the evidence concerning the nature of sessions's interactions with Kislyak makes it plausible that sessions did not recall discussing the campaign with Kislyak at the time of his statements. similarly, while sessions stated in his January 2017 oral testimony that he "did not have communications with Russians," he did so in response to a question that had linked such communications to an alleged "continuing exchange of information " between the Trump campaign and Russian government intermediaries. sessions later explained to the Senate and to the Office that he understood the question as narrowly calling for disclosure of interactions with Russians that involved the exchange of campaign information, as distinguished from more routine contacts with Russian nationals.
+regarding the political campaign" and he had not been in contact with any Russian official "about the 2016 election, " the evidence concerning the nature of sessions's interactions with Kislyak makes it plausible that sessions did not recall discussing the campaign with Kislyak at the time of his statements.
+Similarly, while sessions stated in his January 2017 oral testimony that he "did not have communications with Russians," he did so in response to a question that had linked such communications to an alleged "continuing exchange of information " between the Trump campaign and Russian government intermediaries.
+Sessions later explained to the Senate and to the Office that he understood the question as narrowly calling for disclosure of interactions with Russians that involved the exchange of campaign information, as distinguished from more routine contacts with Russian nationals.
 Given the context in which the question was asked, that